a327ex/www/content/posts/snkrx_log.md

 I really wanted to just move on to another game but I know myself well enough to know that I'll regret not improving this game in these ways and seeing where it goes.
 I can probably add everything
 I want in like 2 months, so even if nothing comes out of it it's still a fairly small amount of time "wasted" all things considered.

-So this is what I'm probably going to do next and sadly this means that my "a game every 2 months" plan, as well as my engine refactor, have to be put on hold for a little while >.<
+So this is what I'm probably going to do next and sadly this means that my "a game every 2 months" plan, as well as my engine refactor, have to be put on hold for a little while. >.<